 As an academic journal, Religion and Gender aims to publish high level contributions from the humanities and from qualitative and conceptual studies in the social sciences.
 It wants to focus in particular on contemporary debates and topics of emerging interest.
 Albeit international in scope, the journal takes seriously that it is situated in contemporary Europe.
 It seeks to reflect on this position, particularly from postmodern, postcolonial, and post secular perspectives.

-The Globethics.net library contains articles from Religion and Gender from August 2011 to October 2013
+The Globethics.net library contains articles from Religion and Gender as of vol. 1 (2011) to current.

 - Religious ethics